qwriter/dwave-networkx/docs/reference/algorithms/elimination_ordering.rst

 by searching in the space of *perfect elimination ordering* of vertices of the graph.

-A *clique* of a graph is a fully-connected subset of vertices; that is, every pair of vertices in the clique share an edge.
+A *clique* of a graph is a fully connected subset of vertices; that is, every pair of vertices in the clique share an edge.
 A *simplicial* vertex is one whose neighborhood induces a clique.
 A perfect elimination ordering is an ordering of vertices :math:`1..n` such that any vertex :math:`i` is simplicial